Object Detection in 20 Years: A Survey: Speed-Up of Detection

 \subsubsection{Depth-wise Separable Convolution}

-Depth-wise separable convolution, as shown in Fig.\ \ref{figure:conv-speedup} (e), is a recent popular way of building lightweight convolution networks \cite{CVPR17-Xception}.
-It can be viewed as a special case of the group convolution when the number of groups is set equal to the number of channels.

-Suppose we have a convolutional layer with $d$ filters and a feature map of $c$ channels.
-The size of each filter is $k \times k$.
-For a depth-wise separable convolution, every $k\times k\times c$ filter is first to split into $c$ slices each with the size of $k\times k\times1$, and then the convolutions are performed individually in each channel with each slice of the filter.
-Finally, a number of 1x1 filters are used to make a dimension transform so that the final output should have $d$ channels.
-By using depth-wise separable convolution, the computational complexity can be reduced from $\mathcal{O}(dk^2c)$ to $\mathcal{O}(ck^2) + \mathcal{O}(dc)$.
+Depth-wise separable convolution \cite{CVPR17-Xception}, as shown in Fig.\ \ref{figure:conv-speedup} (e) can be viewed as a special case of the group convolution when the number of groups is set equal to the number of channels.
+Usually, a number of 1x1 filters are used to make a dimension transform so that the final output will have the desired number of channels.
+By using depth-wise separable convolution, the computation can be reduced from $\mathcal{O}(dk^2c)$ to $\mathcal{O}(ck^2) + \mathcal{O}(dc)$.
 This idea has been recently applied to object detection and fine-grain classification \cite{CVPR17-MobileNet, CVPR18-MobileNetV2, BMVC18-TinyDSOD}.